 At Allen, Dyer, Doppelt + Gilchrist, we have an experienced team who is ready to help you.

-certified mediator is available to mediate any patent, copyright, trademark, trade dress, trade secret or other complex dispute that needs a creative, steady hand to bring the parties to a resolution that will save time, money and the headaches of litigation in our Court system.
+Our trusted intellectual property litigation attorneys have represented hundreds of clients in mediation.
+We understand the process and bring creativity and experience to the mediation table to help you get the best resolution of the dispute.
+Our certified mediator is available to mediate any patent, copyright, trademark, trade dress, trade secret or other complex dispute that needs a creative, steady hand to bring the parties to a resolution that will save time, money and the headaches of litigation in our Court system.
 Additionally, our arbitration team is available to assist in either acting as a third party neutral to decide your intellectual property dispute, or to represent you in an arbitration proceeding.

-Contact us today to schedule a consultation with a member of our team in Winter Springs, Orlando, Jacksonville or Miami today.
+Contact us today to schedule a consultation with a member of our team in Winter Springs, Orlando, or Miami today.

 Alternative Dispute Resolution should be used when saving time and money is a top priority for the parties, or if the traditional remedies a court can offer may not fit the dispute.
 Alternative Dispute Resolution may also be the solution if the parties wish to maintain a business relationship after the dispute is resolved.